-Paramount has a proud 45+ year history of responsible energy development in Western Canada.
-The Company seeks to provide long-term value creation for its stakeholders by the early identification, low-cost-capture and efficient and sustainable development of material and contiguous positions in resource plays in the Western Canadian Sedimentary Basin.
+The Company strives to generate long-term value for its stakeholders by the early identification, low-costcapture and efficient and sustainable development of material and contiguous positions in resource plays in the Western Canadian Sedimentary Basin.
 The Company leverages its technical and managerial expertise and allocates capital within its portfolio of assets to maximize risk-adjusted rates of return.
 Paramount actively evaluates opportunities for accretive acquisitions and divestitures and organic growth, while remaining focused on capital discipline and maintaining a strong balance sheet.

-Paramount's immediate development plans are primarily focused on its Grande Prairie Montney properties and its Kaybob North and Willesden Green Duvernay properties where it produces liquids-rich natural gas from horizontal wells drilled on multi-well pads.
-The full field development plans for these properties target asset-level plateau production that can be sustained for periods ranging from more than 12 years to more than 20 years, depending on the property.
+Paramount's immediate development plans are primarily focused on its Duvernay properties at Willesden Green and Kaybob North where it produces liquids-rich natural gas from horizontal wells drilled on multiwell pads.
+The full field development plans for these properties target plateau production that can be sustained for periods ranging from more than 12 years to more than 20 years, depending on the property.

-The Company's land acquisition strategy is to identify new opportunities at an early stage and capture large holdings at a low cost as well as to complement existing land positions in its core properties with selective acquisitions.
+The Company's land acquisition strategy is to identify new opportunities at an early stage and capture large holdings at a low cost as well as to complement existing land positions at core properties with selective acquisitions.
 Paramount targets contiguous acreage blocks that are prospective for multi-zone development and have high working interests to preserve operational control.